-Build on the foundational work to develop a liveability performance framework that can be used to benchmark and monitor progress towards the development of healthy, liveable cities.
-The consultation process with regional cities, local governments, the Victorian Governments and key stakeholders will inform modification of existing indicators, data sourcing and the development of new indicators as required.
-In addition, this project could help to inform the development of baseline indicators for the Federal Government's City Deals which is currently under discussion.
-To enable the baseline indicators to be developed, we will need to source up-to-date spatial data from a range of data sources (e.g. Public Sector Mapping Agencies - or PSMA Australia Ltd).
-The indicators will be developed according to the most appropriate spatial scale (e.g., Statistical Area 1, Statistical Area 2) informed through the conceptual framework development process.
+This activity builds on the foundational work to develop a liveability performance framework that can be used to benchmark and monitor progress towards the development of healthy, liveable cities.
+The consultation process with regional cities, local governments, the Victorian Government and the Australian Government and key stakeholders will inform modification of existing indicators, data sourcing and the development of new indicators as required.

 As local governments worldwide attempt to green their urban environments to redress local temperature increases, stormwater surges and increase liveability they require a guide to successful examples of green infrastructure deployment.
 The range and scope of the literature on this topic is bewildering in its diversity, depth, scope and longevity.
 This means that both practitioners and scholars rarely obtain a helicopter view of the field, which can help in identifying and furthering innovation.
-The outputs for this project will cater to the needs of local government and will include a report as well as a book for a scholarly audience.
-This pathway to impact is detailed in the Pathways to Impact Table.
+The outputs for this project will cater to the needs of local government and will include a report or other publication.

 The project Toward an Indigenous-Led research agenda is about working out better models for enabling Indigenous communities to define and direct research that is of importance and value to them.
 Overall, 4.2 represents a working model of how cities' greening performance can be benchmarked against one another as a contribution to City Deals.